ilhambo/.comDocumentation/Deployment/existingsite.md

 If you have used Courier with your site previously and deployments work as expected, then you can be relatively certain it will also deploy properly with Umbraco as a Service.

 ##Step-by-step
 1. Make sure your existing site is upgraded to the latest released version of umbraco.
+You can find detailed information about upgrading your site [here](https://our.umbraco.org/documentation/Getting-Started/Setup/Upgrading/).
 You'll also want to make sure the Umbraco as a Service site you create and clone in step 5 is the same version.
 2. Verify your site runs without errors.
     * Hint: check the umbracoTraceLog.txt log file.
     * Ideally your site will run locally using the SqlCe database as this will make content migration easier.
 Don't worry if that's not possible, you can still complete the migration.